Paulo-cpereira/Paulo-cpereira/README.md

 - 👋 Hi, I’m @Paulo-cpereira
 - 👀 I’m interested in learning how to code
-- 🌱 I’m currently learning JavaScript React
+- 🌱 I’m currently learning C# at Uni and JavaScript React by my own
 - 💞️ I’m currently collaborating with University of Vila Real, Portugal (UTAD)
 - 📫 If you want to discuss anything with me, email me at paulo_j_c_p@hotmail.com